sahahn/parc_scaling/docs/by_pipeline.md

 [Fullscreen Plot Link](./interactive2.html)
 {: style="font-size: 85%; text-align: center;"}

+A nice feature of the interactive plot is that by selecting different pipelines from the toggle, you can watch an animation of how specific results change with with different pipelines.
+You can also hover over specific data points to find out more information, for example what parcellation that data point corresponds to.

 ## Inter-Pipeline Comparison

 Alternately, we can compute rankings in an inter-pipeline manner, which means that the initial calculating of Rank is determined by directly comparing all Pipeline-Parcellation pairs for each target variable.
 The different here being inter-pipeline's Mean Rank as out of 660 versus intra as out of 220.